wp-plugins/gravity-forms-addons/readme.txt

 * Added `list` input type support
 * Fixed bugs/issues
 	* Fixed 404 errors in Single Entry View after de-activating then re-activating plugin.
 Now properly generates rewrite rules.
-	* Fixed header code 404 when viewing entries in lightbox mode (Support topics <a href="http://www.seodenver.com/forums/topic/intermittent-404s-in-ie-when-clicking-entry-detail-firefox-ok/">here</a> and <a href="http://www.seodenver.com/forums/topic/lightbox-error/">here</a>)
+	* Fixed header code 404 when viewing entries in lightbox mode
 	* Front-end editing of certain types of input types failed because `GFFormDisplay` class wasn't defined.
-	* Fixed <a href="http://www.seodenver.com/forums/topic/intermittent-404s-in-ie-when-clicking-entry-detail-firefox-ok/">issue</a> where scripts were not always printing in the `<head>`
+	* Fixed issue where scripts were not always printing in the `<head>`
 	* Fixed fatal error when outputting `date_created` field (<a href="http://wordpress.org/support/topic/649652">issue #649652</a>)

 = 3.1.1 =
-* Fixes issue where entries not showing on sort (<a href="http://www.seodenver.com/forums/topic/entries-not-showing-on-sort/">as reported in the plugin support forums</a>)
+* Fixes issue where entries not showing on sort

 = 3.1 =
 * Added much-requested option for front-end User editing of entries.
 Must be enabled (off by default).